Ten children rescued from 'horrible living conditions' in California, parents arrested, cops announce

 An arrest warrant was issued for Jonathan Allen, the children's 29-year-old father, and he was arrested Friday and booked on nine counts of felony torture and six counts of felony child abuse.

-Rogers denied to KTVU that her or Allen abused, neglected or tortured any of the children.
+Rogers denied to KTVU that she or Allen abused, neglected or tortured any of their children.
+She reportedly told KNTV that her children all slept in one room because they wanted to, and claimed the house was messy because of the police search.